Decoder-only Clustering in Attributed Graphs: Introduction

 \section{Introduction}

-Networks are used to describe relational phenomena, where entities are denoted by nodes and relations are delineated by edges between nodes.
-Such structures naturally arise in various domains, including social interactions \citep{snijders2011statistical}, neurology \citep{yang2022functional}, and finance \citep{jackson2021systemic}.
-A fundamental task in network analysis involves clustering nodes into disjoint sets, where node within a set are more connected than nodes in disjoint sets.
-Such clusters often provide structural insights into the network (see \citet{shai2017case} for a collection of case studies).
-The majority of clustering methods focus on structural patterns \citep{abbe2018community}.
-However, many networks possess additional ``nodal attributes''.
-This paper shows how to take advantage of nodal time series, providing clustering methods that account for both network structure and attribute dynamics.
-Section \ref{sec_experiments} uses the methods to identify climate regions in California by county.
-Here, both spatial proximities and temperatures of the counties are used to develop a realistic clustering.
+Graphs are often used to describe relational phenomena, where entities are denoted by nodes and their relations are delineated by edges.
+Such structures naturally arise in various domains, including anthropology \citep{sandel2026lethal}, neurology \citep{yang2022functional}, and biology \citep{han2023spatial}.
+A fundamental task in network analysis involves partitioning nodes into disjoint sets, where nodes within a set are more connected than those in disjoint sets.
+Such clusters of nodes provide valuable scientific insights (see \citep{shai2017case} for a collection of case studies).
+The majority of clustering methods rely on graph structures \citep{malliaros2013clustering, abbe2018community, macgregor2023fast}.
+However, many networks possess nodal attributes, and the development of clustering attributed networks is still in its infancy.
+This paper demonstrates how to leverage multivariate attributes, providing clustering methods that account for both network structure and nodal information.

-Clustering nodes of networks with nodal attributes relies on effectively combining graphical structures with the nodal information.
-Methods have been previously proposed for clustering attributed networks. \cite{binkiewicz2017casc} perform covariate-assisted spectral clustering by augmenting the Laplacian of the graph with pairwise similarities of the nodal covariates. \cite{shen2024bayesian} propose a Bayesian stochastic block model where nodal information is incorporated into prior distributions via a covariate-dependent random partition prior. \cite{hu2024nac} leverage individual and neighboring covariates with a node-specific weight matrix to improve clustering.
-Furthermore, the graph-fused LASSO regularizations in \cite{chen2023more} and \cite{Padilla2023graphon} have shown promising results, producing smoothed signals between neighboring nodes while preserving boundaries between regions having distinct signals.
-Following \cite{hallac2015network} and \cite{yu2025graph}, our framework also adapts graph-fused LASSO regularization to achieve similar filtering behavior.
+Recent advances such as vision–language models highlight the importance of integrating heterogeneous sources of information in a coherent manner.
+Similarly, clustering nodes of attributed networks demands effective combination of structural and nodal information. \cite{binkiewicz2017casc} performed covariate-assisted spectral clustering by augmenting the graph Laplacian with pairwise similarities of nodal covariates. \cite{shen2024bayesian} proposed a Bayesian stochastic block model where nodal information is incorporated via a covariate-dependent random partition prior. \cite{hu2024nac} leveraged individual and neighboring covariates with a node-specific weight matrix to improve clustering.
+Recently, the graph-fused LASSO regularizations in \cite{wang2016trend}, \cite{chen2023more}, and \cite{Padilla2023graphon} have shown promising results, producing smoothed signals between neighboring nodes, while preserving boundaries between regions having distinct signals.
+Following \cite{hallac2015network} and \cite{yu2025graph}, our framework adapts the graph-fused LASSO regularization to achieve filtering behavior for clustering nodes.